 But her father shook his head.
 “There is nothing to do.”
 He rose to his feet once more, snuffing out the fit of sorrow that had brought him low.
 “All we can do is be more careful from now on.
 I hope you now understand why we have told you to hide your power.”
 He walked over to her and pulled her into a tight hug.
 “We cannot force you to stay inside.
 But you are forbidden to go anywhere near Maiden’s Rock, ever again.
 It’s too dangerous.
 You have two lives to live now, Lena.
 I won’t lose you, too.
 No matter what.”

 Lena only distantly heard him.
-Her mind had been caught on the resignation in his tone.
+Her mind had been snagged on the resignation in his tone.
 Was it not a parent’s duty to protect their children, to avenge them whenever something bad happened?
 The TV had certainly made her think so.
-But the reality was that she was now being held by a man she could not convince herself she recognized.
+But this was reality, and she was now being held by a man she could not convince herself she recognized.

 Rebecca’s death festered.
 Lena cried for weeks, barely ate, prayed to whatever power there was that the bastard who had killed Rebecca would be arrested and put away.
 Years later, she’d rue her own naivety.
 Weeks turned to months.
 The sorrow rotted in Lena’s heart, twisting and changing her.
 She couldn’t stand to look at her parents.
 They could have done something—anything—but instead chose to keep living on in silent cowardice.
 What would Rebecca have thought?
 She’d been stolen from them all, and her parents cared only enough to cry impotently while her killer was walking free.